+structural isomers you cannot change the carbon chain therefore only your first two aldehydes are structural isomers.

 This formula cannot be drawn as an ether.
 To be drawn as an ether, there must be 12 H atoms, or 4 C atoms.
 There is not enough bonds to connect all of the molecule.
+5.5/6